Vivisector/HazelcastDemo/README.md

 # HazelcastDemo
-Hazelcast Demo with TCP cluster
+Hazelcast Demo with TCP cluster.
+Currently clients do not connect to remote cluster, requiring it to be available over localhost